-Tier One businesses will need to start food recovery programs by January 1, 2022 and Tier Two Businesses and Organizations will start by January 1, 2024.
+Tier One Businesses will need to start food recovery programs by January 1, 2022 and Tier Two Entities will start by January 1, 2024.

 It is important that donating, receiving, and distributing surplus edible food is done safely to minimize food safety risks, although a special public health permit is not required.

 Our Tips and Tricks page dives deeper into the details of food recovery, helping you set up a program that is safe and effective.

 Our Food Safety Protocols page describes safe handling techniques and which foods are safe for recovery.
 For example, Businesses can donate prepared food but cannot donate food that they had previously served to a customer.